submariner-io/submariner/README.md

 clusters that have enabled Flannel/Calico/Canal/Weave/OpenShiftSDN, Submariner should be compatible with most CNI cluster network providers, as it utilizes off-the-shelf components to establish encrypted tunnels between each Kubernetes cluster.

-Note that Submariner is in an early stage, and should not be used for production purposes.
-While we welcome usage and experimentation, it is quite possible that you could run into bugs.
+Note that Submariner is in an early stage, and while we welcome usage and experimentation, it is quite possible that you could run into bugs.

 Submariner is a Cloud Native Computing Foundation sandbox project.